looker-open-source/sdk-codegen/rationale.md

 Both `DelimArray` and `DelimSequence` accept optional overrides for:

-- `separator`, which default to a comma.
+- `separator`, which defaults to a comma.
 This can be overridden with pipe, space, tab, tilde or whatever string separator might be required.

 - `prefix`, which defaults to an empty string.